 Before I discuss personality assessments in detail, note that people are shaped by two forces: 1) Nature—the personality and perspective they’ve had since opening their eyes for the first time.
 2) Nurture—the lifestyles, people, and experiences they’ve been exposed to.

 Stances on this vary.
 The MBTI website doesn’t commit to a side, but Carl Jung, who introduced the idea of personality types, believed people were born with a sense of personality.
 I agree with his hypothesis, because anyone who creates characters realizes that they don’t (and shouldn’t) all act like clones.
 A tragic childhood turns one character into a distrustful hermit, yet it inspires another character to become a tender healer.
-Opposite responses to the same event implies that these characters had unique natures or personalities beforehand.
+The opposite responses to the same event imply that these characters had unique natures or personalities beforehand.

 In this article, I’ll approach both MBTI and enneagram as the framework a person is born with.
 A character’s initial type depends on her nature.
 However, the extent that she conforms to it depends on her nurturing, which plays an equally important role in her habits and choices.